marionettejs/backbone.marionette/readme.md

 ## Downloads & Source Code

-You can download the raw source code above, fork the repository or use these links:
+You can download the raw source code from the `src` folder above, fork the repository or use these links:

 ### Standard Builds